WKIX (AM): 850 the Buzz

 The station went all-talk in 1995 as WRBZ, for its "850 The Buzz" branding, but gradually added more sports programming before becoming an all-sports radio station in April 1998.
 The launch of talk in 1995 was led by syndicated personality Don Imus, who remained on the air for several years.

 For six years, The Buzz was an ESPN Radio affiliate.
 When ESPN insisted that The Buzz carry its shows instead of local programming, The Buzz changed to Fox Sports Radio effective August 1, 2005.
-Unlike sister station WDNC, which relied more on network programming from ESPN, WRBZ's lineup consisted almost entirely of locally produced sports talk local programming from morning hosts Adam Gold, Joe Ovies and Tony Rigsbee; David Glenn; and Morgan Patrick (the Sports Pig).
-Jim Rome's weekday afternoon show and network programming from Fox Sports Radio on weekend afternoons and daily overnights rounded out the lineup.
-Sunday mornings [1993-2008] the station aired another local show, Computers 2K Now w/ Amnon Nissan.
+Unlike sister station WDNC, which relied more on network programming from ESPN, WRBZ's lineup consisted almost entirely of locally produced sports talk.
 Until October 2008, WRBZ aired The Herd with Colin Cowherd, from ESPN; both WDNC and WRBZ dropped ESPN programming because the network wanted a stronger commitment than McClatchey was willing to provide.
-The Don Imus morning show aired on WRBZ from the time the station switched to sports until the Rutgers University controversy that caused CBS to drop his show.
+The Imus in the Morning show aired on WRBZ from the time the station switched to sports until the Rutgers University controversy that caused CBS Radio to drop the show.

 Don Curtis of Curtis Media had planned to buy WRBZ from Alchemy Communications early in 2005 but was prevented by FCC rules from owning any more stations.
 His son-in-law Billy McClatchey bought the station instead.

 WRBZ celebrated 10 years in the sports radio format on April 10, 2008, with a special guest hosting appearance by The Fabulous Sports Babe, who has largely been in retirement since 2001.

 On August 10, 2009, Curtis Media Group announced an intent to purchase WRBZ from McClatchey Broadcasting, with plans to convert the sports-talk station to a music format.
 Gold and Ovies moved to former sister station WDNC to host a local morning program, while David Glenn hosts an afternoon show on WCMC-FM.

 WRBZ was the second flagship station of the Carolina Hurricanes.
 When the team moved there from Hartford, Connecticut, in 1997, WPTF was the first flagship station.
 WRBZ later carried Duke University football and basketball games, Carolina Panthers football games, select East Carolina University football games, the Roy Williams and Butch Davis shows, and several other seasonal play by play games.